josephilhan/Trademarkable/README.md

-# BrandGen AI - Trademark Name Generator
+# Trademarkable - AI Trademark Name Generator

 A modern, elegant web application that generates unique and creative trademark names using OpenAI's GPT-4.
 Built with Next.js, Convex, and shadcn/ui components.